rogyw/frontend-nanodegree-mobile-portfolio/README.md

 1. Changed code loops to remove instances of "Forced Synchronous Layout" by batching DOM read operations and then batching style changes - Avoids thrashing.
 1. Simplified code to reduce complexity of calculations.
-1. Changed the method of selecting elements in DOM from querySelectorAll() to getElementsByClassName().
+1. Changed the method of selecting elements in DOM from querySelectorAll() to getElementsByClassName() and querySelector to getElementById.
-1. Reduced number of sliding pizza's from 200 down to  based on anticipated maximum page resolution
+1. Reduced number of sliding pizza's from 200 down to a calculated value based on anticipated maximum page resolution and screen size.
 1. Moved sliding pizzas to own layer in CSS
 1. added comments to code and updated README